goregath/RichtigBashism/thunderbird-lightning-calendar/README.md

   LENGTH  [-|+]NUM[UNIT]
   NUM     A signed integer
   UNIT    y: Year, m: Month, w: Week, d: Day (default)

+FORMAT:
+  Supported formats are yad and raw (dash separated values).

 OUTPUT:
   Each line on stdout contains a day with one or more events.